freqtrade/freqtrade/docs/freqai.md

     (Please see the example script located in `freqtrade/templates/FreqaiExampleStrategy.py` for a full example of `populate_any_indicators()`.)

-## Target/label creation
+## Setting classifier targets

 FreqAI includes the `CatboostClassifier` via the flag `--freqaimodel CatboostClassifier`.
-Typically, the user would set the targets using strings:
+The user should take care to set the classes using strings:

 ```python
 df['&s-up_or_down'] = np.where( df["close"].shift(-100) > df["close"], 'up', 'down')
 ```

+Additionally, the example classifier models do not accommodate multiple labels, but they do allow multi-class classification within a single label column.

 ## Running FreqAI